sanjsanj/SOCfizzbuzz/README.md

 # SOCfizzbuzz

-Our attempt at writing the fizzbuzz game, by @sanjsanj and @ saramoohead.
+Our attempt at writing the fizzbuzz game, by @sanjsanj and @saramoohead.

 An exercise to improve our pair-programming skills.